 There is a specimen in PI, with accession No. 043356, bearing the following label handwritten by Raddi: "Piper quinquefolium, nob: an Peperomia portulacaefolia Humb. et Bonpl., Piper verticillatum, ex Hort.
 Schoënbrun."
 The name "Piper quinquefolium" has never been published.
 The two other names, "Peperomia portulacaefolia Kunth" (Peperomia portulacifolia Kunth) and "Piper verticillatum ex Hort.
 Schoënbrun" (= Peperomia verticillata L.) pertain to two other species.
 On the sheet are present several branches with verticillate leaves (mostly 4 per node, rarely 5 per node), some of them with spikes, and a loose, long spike.
-After careful examination, we concluded that this specimen corresponds to Peperomia galioides Kunth, a species relatively common in the mountains surrounding Rio de Janeiro.
+After careful examination, we concluded that this species relatively common in the mountains surrounding Rio de Janeiro.